 Ingredients & Preparation: 1lt milk - 6 tbs cornstarch - 4 tbs sugar - cinnamon (both powder and bark) - grated orange zest - Use pistaches and almonds or orange leaves for garnish

 In a saucepan mix the cornstarch with the sugar.
 Slowly add the milk, stirring constantly better if using a whisk to eliminate possible lumps, then add a tea spoon of cinnamon powder and 3 or 4 pieces of crumbled bark.

 Place the saucepan on a medium heat, add the orange zest and keep stirring until the mixture becomes creamy and smooth and starts to boil.

 Then remove from heat and place it in a silicon baking tray or in small individual bowls.
 Let them chill half an hour (one hour if you pour the pudding into one big tray) and put them in the fridge.
 Once they are cold and firm you can transfer them in plates for dessert and garnish however you like: using chopped pistaches and almonds, just with some more cinnamon and orange zest on top or simply with orange leaves.
 In any case it will be absolutely yummy.
 Enjoy!

 PS - It's good to know that there are some people who do a richer version of this recipe adding fish-glue or almond flour, but also cookies or sponge at the bottom, but we never did it in my family.
-Actually what I loe the most about this pudding it's the fact that is light this way and extremely easy to prepare.
-Hope you like it! ;)
+Actually what I love the most about this pudding it's the fact that is light and simple, but still extremely tasty and easy to prepare.
+Hope you like it too! ;)